All the Lives We Never Lived

 All the Lives We Never Lived is a novel by Anuradha Roy which was published on 14 May 2018 by Hachette India.
 In 2022, it was awarded the Sahitya Akademi Award.

 Plot

 The novel is about Myshkin and his mother Gayatri who was an artist.
 His mother abandons the family for chasing of freedom.
-In that time, Nazism came in power then an artist from Gayatri's past who was an German seeks her out.
+In that time, Nazism came in power then an artist from Gayatri's past who was a German seeks her out.